badriadhikari/neural-networks-using-tensorflow/README.md

 **Tip**: When opening .ipynb files if you get **`Sorry,...
 Reload?`** error in Github, use **[https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/)**

+# Practice activities on feed-forward neural networks using Keras

 I have created a crash course of my own.
 Ideally, Google's machine learning crash course, would be good.

 # Additional datasets